lhsego/docs-csp2015/markdown/download_instructions.md

 Tessera on your own computer without Hadoop or a similar parallel processing backend.

-1. If you do not already have R version 3.0.2 or later, please download and install it here: <a href="http://cran.r-project.org" target="_blank">
+1. If you do not already have the most recent version of R, (version 3.1.2), please download and install it here: <a href="http://cran.r-project.org" target="_blank">
 http://cran.r-project.org</a>.